-A business budget is a plan outline of business's financial and operational goals.
+A business budget estimate is a plan outline of business' financial and operational goals.
 A budget helps to assign resources, evaluate a business's performance, and formulate plans.
 When you start up a business, it is a regular assignment of the owner to budget monthly or annually.
 It lets the owner match the expenses and revenue of the business to determine whether they have enough money to fund their operations, expand the business, and generate income for themselves.
 Without it, you may not know your business's performance.

 A business budget can be an assurance of long-term success.
-Business Budgeting is one of the most powerful financial tool accessible to any small business owners.
+Business Budgeting is one of the most powerful financial tools accessible to any small business owner.
 Without it, there is a big risk of spending more and earning less or reversely, not spending enough money on the development of the business.
 It can be intimidating especially for starters, but the process on how to create a business budget is not that difficult if you follow these steps thoroughly.

 Start with the main goal of you having a business: revenue or income.
 Add all the income sources to find out how much money you produce in a month.
-When you calculate your income, calculate for your revenue and not profit.
+When you calculate your income, calculate for your revenue, and not profit.
 Profit is what remains if you deduct the overall expenses used in your business.
 Repeat it monthly and eventually, you can distinguish your annual income.
 Expect that there is a season that your business will flop, but always have your backup plan.

 After the first step, add your fixed costs.
 Cost is a financial aspect that is needed for the operation of the business.
 The fixed cost can be varied daily, weekly, monthly, or even yearly.
 Once you have calculated your overall fix cost, subtract it from your income.